How To Get Empowered With God’s Power, Today!

 It’s also important to note that people who have previously sought for the Holy Spirit, without result, may have been:

-1) Praying for the wrong thing i.e. the gift of speaking in tongues instead of simply the salvation power of the Holy Spirit (which incorporates all the gifts and fruits of the Holy Spirit), or
+1) Praying for the wrong thing i.e. the gift of speaking in tongues instead of simply the salvation power of the Holy Spirit (which incorporates all the gifts of the Holy Spirit), or

-2) Praying for the Holy Spirit as an “added extra” and not as a necessity for salvation (e.g. they believe they were saved when they were water baptized and/or “gave their heart to Christ,” and now they are simply praying for the baptism of the Holy Spirit because it’s a “good thing to have”).
+2) Praying for the Holy Spirit as an “added extra” and not as a necessity for salvation (e.g. they believe they were saved when they were water baptized and/or “gave their heart to Christ,” and now they are simply praying for the Holy Spirit because it’s a “good thing to have”).

 We find that these people have their prayers answered after they come to an understanding and acceptance of the truth of the Biblical salvation message.
 At that point they are able to pray for the anointing of the Holy Spirit with complete humility.